OpenSlides/OpenSlides/DEVELOPMENT.md

     $ make run-dev

+Or, if you would like local library changes (pip-auth and go auth module) to be reflected in the running services:

+    $ make run-dev-fullstack

 (This command won't run without sudo, or without having set up Docker to run without sudo - see their documentation)

 You can access the services independently using their corresponding ports